Whisper AI self hosted complete installation guide

 - Google Docs

-- Any text editor
+- VS Code editor

-- Any browser text field
+- Any other text field in any application

 - Press Ctrl+Alt+Q to start recording